vanillaSlice/snippets/javascript/katas/mwhelan/README.md

-My attempt at solving the problems [here](https://github.com/mwhelan/Katas).
+My attempt at solving some of the problems [here](https://github.com/mwhelan/Katas).